amized/react-sequencer/README.md

 ## Overview

 React Sequencer gives you a step-based sequencer that transitions through any number of steps with indivdual durations.
-You can inject your components with that state in order to perform animations, transitions, music, or any complex time-sequenced set of events.
+You can inject your components with the state of the sequencer in order to perform animations, transitions, music, or any complex time-sequenced set of events.

 When you create a sequencer you will pass in a configuration array to tell it what the steps are:

 ```javascript
 [